juan-saenz/Mac-Config/README.md

 A GUI will open prompting for Pre-Deployment and Post-Deployment Buttons.

 Fill out all required fields so you get a successful script run.

+Requires https://sqlitebrowser.org/dl/ if you want to look at the database thats's created.